AdarshK062/whiteboard/readme.md

 &nbsp;&nbsp;&nbsp;&nbsp;[![]()]()
 <br>
 <h2> Abstract</h2>
-1. This is a simple chat application which is little unique to other chat applications.
+1. This is a simple chat application which is little unique to other chat applications. <br>
 2. the main concept of this project is to make a user-friendly screen along with chat which can simulate a paper or a board, which transmits drawing data in real time.
 <br>
 <h2> Demo</h2><br>